Why aren’t you taking care of yourself?

 But things don’t stay the same.
 Children had to learn how to manage their own expectations.

-Sometimes, it’s not even other people’s reactions that makes us feel selfish.
+Sometimes, it’s not even other people’s reactions that make us feel selfish.
 It’s what we think how others will perceive us if we take time for ourselves that makes us feel selfish.

 Why Are People Afraid to Be Called Selfish?

 Self-care isn’t selfish.
 But even if it is, it shouldn’t be such a big deal.
-The reason why it’s such a big deal to many of us is because it affects our self-image.
+The reason why it’s such a big deal to many of us is that it affects our self-image.

 Do you care more about your identity or your personal needs?